Sitka Community Food Assessment Team thanks those who helped with food security survey

 Like what we do?
 Please join our board of directors or volunteer with us

 The 2019-20 Sitka Local Foods Network board of directors, clockwise from top left, Charles Bingham, Nina Vizcarrondo (with husband, Joshua Andresky), Laura Schmidt, Amanda Anjum (with son), and Nalani James.
-We are recruiting new board members for 2023.
+We are recruiting new board members for 2024.

 Did you enjoy the fresh local veggies at the Sitka Farmers Market this summer?
 Did you take any of our garden education classes this spring?
 Are you concerned about increasing access to local food for all Sitka residents?

-The Sitka Local Foods Network holds an open house for potential board members and volunteers from 6-7 p.m. on Wednesday, June 7 (we don’t meet as often during the summer months).
+The Sitka Local Foods Network holds an open house for potential board members and volunteers from 6-7 p.m. on Thursday, June 2o (we don’t meet as often during the summer months).
 Due to COVID-19 coronavirus health concerns and the need to social-distance, we meet using Zoom online meetings (a meeting link will be sent by email if you contact Charles Bingham at the email address below).
 This is a good time to learn about what we’re doing and how you can help.

 Please consider joining the board of directors for the Sitka Local Foods Network to help us pursue our mission to increase the amount of locally produced and harvested food in the diets of Southeast Alaskans.
 We need more board members in order to keep running our programs.